So far, I have identified four different ways of analysing the content of a ParEvo exercise:

 4. Machine learning (using a ‘topic modelling ‘ algorithm) to identify clusters of storylines having similar content.

 Each of these is discussed in detail below.
-In addition, there are also discussions of other measurement issues: (a) Probability and uncertainty, (b) The social structure of evaluation judgments, and (c) Evaluating participatory reconstruction of histories.
+In addition, see also Evaluating participatory reconstruction of histories.

 1. Using predefined evaluation criteria

 The ParEvo web app has a built-in evaluation stage.
 When this is triggered by the facilitator, at a time of their own choosing, the following panel appears above any currently visible storyline.

 Participants are able to scan across all surviving storylines and click on each of the above options to reflect their choice of which storyline best fit each of these criteria.
 These choices are recorded and aggregated by the web app, and can be downloaded as a dataset by the facilitator.
 When loaded into Excel one way of visualising the aggregated evaluation results is as follows:

 Each circle in the graph represents a particular storyline, and the numbers beside the circle reflect the ID of that storyline.
 The Y axis shows the degree to which the storyline has a low versus high probability of actually happening, and the X axis shows the degree to which the participants think the storyline concerns something that has low versus high desirability.

 The associated data matrix is shown in Figure 3.

 The central position of many of the storylines in this graph reflects their contested or uncertain judgment.
 If there was uniform agreement on the probability and desirability of a storyline then it would be located on the outer corners of this graph.
 More central positions are net positions on desirability and probability.
 Or, they can reflect the absence of judgements (i.e. not selected by anyone as most or least desirable od likely)